Spam protection

 Use the built-in Google reCAPTCHA integration to protect against spam and fraudulent responses.
 To set up spam protection, use the recaptcha

-option and set your siteKey
+and set your siteKey

 recaptcha